ISDuBA/ISDuBA/docs/setup.md

  Software-Engineering: 2024 Intevation GmbH <https://intevation.de>
 -->

-This guide describes how to set up ISDuBA for a development build on Ubuntu.
+This guide describes how to set up ISDuBA for a development build on Ubuntu 24.04.
 These settings may not be suitable for production.

 # Prerequisites